Edoko193/train-splash-plymouth-theme/README.md

 This is my plymouth theme.
 It is designed for 1920x1080 pixel devices but appearently looks good in smaller scales too.
 For upper scales, Sorry bud, If you open an issue I will give it a try though, but Since I don't have those devices; I can't test it, it's up to you to testing and using it.

 # Preview
 Here is how it looks it from vm.
 Notice that **vm has lower scaling** so full scaled video are not rendered here.
 This is intentional, because with scaling it takes too long to render.
-OS starts before plymouth splash are showing itself.
+OS starts before plymouth splash are showing itself.  (gif takes long time to load)
 ![preview](preview.gif)

 This is what full scaled video looks like.
 This is also how video rendered in my device.
-Notice that down below video are not a full bootsplash video but it is the background video.
+Notice that down below video are not a full bootsplash video but it is the background video.(gifs take long time to load :P)
 ![MyLinuxBootsplash](MyLinuxBootsplash.gif)

 # Installing